pawenn/RL-exercises_super_awesome_team_name/rl_exercises/week_3/README.md

 If not already installed, install [Omegaconf](https://omegaconf.readthedocs.io/en/2.3_branch/) using pip.
 Install Hydra via `pip install hydra-core`.
-Clone the Hypersweeper repository from the link above, then install it into your active `uv` environment using `pip install .` from inside the cloned folder.
+Clone the Hypersweeper repository from the link above, then install it into your active `uv` environment.

 We’ve provided a skeleton in `sarsa_sweep.py` to help you get started.
 This script initializes the Mars Rover environment from last week and runs episodes to measure returns.